What is it?

 If you are one of the many sold on the looks of the Nexon, you should be happy to know there is also genuine substance behind its style.
 Tata’s compact SUV is well equipped and made from expensive materials that make it look and feel more upmarket than its rivals, even if fit could be better at places.
 The needs of comfort and practicality are also abundantly addressed in the Nexon, ride comfort is really good and, as an added bonus, handling is excellent.
 Yes, the engines are not as exciting as their power numbers suggest but are adequate nonetheless.

 Fuel economy remains a question mark for the moment, but, as things stand, the Nexon is a fine package.
-We hear Tata is looking at pricing the Nexon aggressively with prices likely to start at just over Rs 6 lakh for the base petrol version and topping off at Rs 9.5 lakh for the top-spec diesel.
-All pointers suggest, the Nexon could be Tata’s Swift moment – the car that changes its image for good.
+Tata has also priced the Nexon aggressively, with prices starting at Rs 5.85 lakh (ex-showroom, Delhi) for the base petrol version and topping off at Rs 9.45 lakh for the top-spec diesel.
+All pointers suggest the Nexon could be Tata’s Swift moment – the car that changes its image for good.

 Tata Nexon images